Údarás na Gaeltachta: History

-It was originally established in 1980 under the Údarás na Gaeltachta Act, 1979, superseding its predecessor Gaeltarra Éireann which had been established in 1957 under the Gaeltacht Industries Act of the same year.
+It was established in 1980 under the Údarás na Gaeltachta Act 1979, superseding its predecessor Gaeltarra Éireann which had been established in 1958 under the Gaeltacht Industries Act 1957.

 It has a strong role in attracting enterprise into Gaeltacht areas, many of which are isolated and economically disadvantaged.
 The European Union grant-aid is often provided to indigenous startup companies.
 They are also involved in the setting up of community co-operatives and employment schemes.

 Governance

 Údarás na Gaeltachta has a 12-member board.
-In accordance with the Údarás na Gaeltachta Act, 1979, as amended by the Gaeltacht Act 2012, the Minister with responsibility for the Gaeltacht appoints the board members for a period not exceeding five years, five of these on the nomination of county councils from counties which include Gaeltacht areas.
+In accordance with the Údarás na Gaeltachta Act 1979, as amended by the Gaeltacht Act 2012, the minister with responsibility for the Gaeltacht appoints the board members for a period not exceeding five years, five of these on the nomination of county councils from counties which include Gaeltacht areas.

 The head office of Údarás na Gaeltachta is in Furbo, County Galway, with regional offices in Derrybeg, County Donegal, Belmullet County Mayo, Dingle, County Kerry and Ballymakeera, County Cork.
 The current chairperson is Anna Ní Ghallachair from Arranmore, County Donegal.

-Constituencies

-From 1979 to 2012, some members of the board were elected by popular vote of Gaeltacht residents.
-These single transferable vote constituencies were as follows: